-This being said under most insurance policies others can drive your vehicle as long as you give them permission and you should be able to driver other friends or family member's cars as well.
-The type of coverage the owner has on them (being either liability or comprehensive and collision) would be the primary insurance on the vehicle.
-Before driving anyone else's car or allowing someone to drive yours it is always wise to contact your insurance agent to make sure there are no exclusions on your policy that would not cover you or the car for some reason.
+This being said, under most insurance policies, others can drive your vehicle as long as you give them permission and you should be able to driver other friends or family member's cars as well.
+The type of coverage the owner has on them would be the primary insurance on the vehicle.
+Before driving anyone else's car or allowing someone to drive yours, it is always wise to contact your insurance agent to make sure there are no exclusions on your policy that would not cover you or the car for some reason.

-Finally if you are stopped by a law enforcement officer in someone else's car in most states you should not get in any trouble as long as the person gave you permission to drive the vehicle and you are able to produce the registration and other documentation the officer might request of you.
+Finally, if you are stopped by a law enforcement officer in someone else's car, you should not get in any trouble as long as the person gave you permission to drive the vehicle and you are able to produce the registration and other documentation the officer might request of you.